 Neil Malcolm, Treasurer

-Neil was 20 years with KPMG as a business consultant and was more recently a business analyst for the Oxford University Press.
+Neil was 20 years with KPMG as a business consultant and was more recently a business analyst for Oxford University Press.
 Neil has undertaken treasurer roles with various organisations.

 Nnamdi Obienu, Project Consultant